alexxyu/dotfiles/README.md

 ## How to use

-Clone the repo, and run the install script located at `install/setup.sh`.
-This will setup all necessary packages for whatever OS you are currently running.
-This script will additionally link the dotfiles to this repo using GNU `stow` and change the shell default to `zsh`.
+Clone the repo, and run the install script located at `setup.sh`.
+This will setup all necessary packages for whatever OS you are currently running (Linux and MacOS supported).
+This script will additionally link the dotfiles to this repo using GNU `stow` and change the default shell to `zsh`.